sau125/car-price-prediction/README.md

 a. use recursive feature elimination or lasso regression library for fueature selection. split training and testing data into dependent and independent variables
 # Model building
-used ordanary least square method and linear regression for model building
+used ordinary least square method and linear regression for model building
 # Accuracy and Perfornace of Model:
 Find predicted value of model
 r2score is used to to meassure accracy.